-The elections of members of the Board of Education shall be held on the third Tuesday in May, unless this date conflicts with religious observances on that day, in which case it shall be held on the second Tuesday in May.
-The polls shall be open for those hours designated by the district.
-The following items shall be voted upon:
+The Annual Meeting and Election of members of the Board of Education shall be held on the third Tuesday in May.
+If this date conflicts with religious observances, the Board may, no later than March 1st, request that the Commissioner approve changing the election date to the second Tuesday in May.
+The polls shall be open for those hours designated by the District.
+The following items shall be voted on:

-- 1. the annual budget/tax levy, - 2. any vacancies on the Board of Education, and in addition any special propositions that have been properly presented
+- 1. the annual budget, - 2. any vacancies on the Board of Education, and - 3. any special propositions that were properly presented.

-The term of office of a trustee elected to a full term at an Annual Election of trustees shall commence on the date of the Annual Meeting of the Board of Education (Reorganizational Meeting) next following such Annual Election, and shall expire on the thirtieth day of June as shall be closest in time to three years from the date of such election.
+The term of office of a trustee elected to a full term at an Annual Election of trustees shall be three (3) years, shall commence on July 1 following such Annual Election, and shall expire on the 30th day of June.
+Newly elected Board trustees shall be sworn in at the Board's annual organizational meeting, or as soon thereafter as is practicable.
 The foregoing notwithstanding, any trustee whose term of office has expired shall hold over and continue to discharge the duties of such office until a successor trustee shall duly qualify to serve.